-Today I feel incredibly privileged to share a guest post with you written by a lovely blogging friend of mine, Penny from Wildlife Fun 4 Kids.
+Today I feel incredibly privileged to share a guest post with you written by a lovely blogging friend of mine, Penny from Mother Natured.
 Be sure to visit her fabulous website where you will find so many inspiring ideas, fun activities for kids and so much more!

 Children love to touch, they love to play and they especially love magic.
 This activity extends on one of the activities created here at Learning 4 Kids.
 It doesn’t take much to prepare but can give your children hours of magical fun (while they learn)!

 We are avid followers of Learning 4 Kids.
 I can’t help getting excited about the activities Janice creates with her children because I know my girls will love each and every one of them.
 We’ve had fun with the soap slime activity, camping indoors and nature painting, but our favourite so far is the coloured rice!
 We made a heap of it and tried out all of her suggestions.
 Then, I had an idea for another extension on this activity and I couldn’t wait to try it out with my girls.

 While Miss Possum and the Twinkles were playing with the coloured rice (you can learn to make it here), I grabbed a glue stick from the cupboard and drew an animal on the paper in glue.
 I quickly handed the paper to Miss Possum and asked her to cover the whole sheet with rice.
 She looked back at me confused.